tumblr/docs/web-platform.md

-# Tumblr's New Web Platform
+# Tumblr's Web Platform

 Hello!
-In 2020, we're rolling out a new version of the Tumblr web app.
-It's fresh and fancy, built on React and other fun things.
+In 2020, we've rolled out a new version of the Tumblr web app.
+It's built on React and other fun things.
 This documentation is a guide to how to develop on top of it - browser extensions and that sort of thing.
 All of the following documentation assumes you are using JavaScript in the console or in the context of a browser extension.

 This is fairly short at the moment, but it's a work in progress.